-The IHI Group strives to realize work-life balance to achieve a work-friendly environment where every employee can find balance between their personal and proside jobs and businesses while others enter into career challenge and selective training programs.
-This corporate climate is motivating and offers each person a way to nications through engagement efforts, shift to online work formats and remote communications, and to inspire find a work style matching their unique values.
+The IHI Group strives to realize work-life balance to achieve a work-friendly environment where every employee can find balance between their personal and professional lives.

+The Group offers programs and systems for each employee to take actions proactively.
+Some employees have side jobs and businesses while others enter into career challenge and selective training programs.
+This corporate climate is motivating and offers each person a way to find a work style matching their unique values.